angular/angular/aio/content/guide/structural-directives.md

-The difference between hiding and removing doesn't matter for a simple paragraph.
-It does matter when the host element is attached to a resource intensive component.
+The difference between hiding and removing doesn't matter for a simple paragraph, but it does matter when the host element is attached to a resource intensive component.
-Such a component's behavior continues even when hidden.
+Such a component's behavior continues even when hidden;
-The component stays attached to its DOM element.
-It keeps listening to events.
+the component stays attached to its DOM element and keeps listening to events.
-Angular keeps checking for changes that could affect data bindings.
+Additionally, Angular keeps checking for changes that could affect data bindings.
 Whatever the component was doing, it keeps doing.

 Although invisible, the component&mdash;and all of its descendant components&mdash;tie up resources.